 17. Ecotech Institute (Aurora, CO)

 Ecotech is the first career school in the nation dedicated to education in renewable, sustainable, and efficient energy industries.
-The institute offers Associate of Applied Science degrees in Solar Energy, Wind Energy, Electrical Engineering, Power Plant and Lineman Operation, Business Administration in Sustainability, and a Bachelor’s in Business Administration in Sustainability and Green Energy.
+The institute offers Associate of Applied Science degrees in Solar Energy, Wind Energy, Electrical Engineering, Power Utility Technology, Business Administration in Sustainability, and a Bachelor’s in Business Administration in Sustainability and Green Energy.

 The Bachelor’s in Business Administration in Sustainability and Green Energy in an online degree only, and the Associate of Applied Science in Business Administration in Sustainability is available online and on campus.
 For the Associate’s in Solar Energy, Wind Energy, Electrical Engineering, and Power Plant and Lineman Operations, the first two semesters are available online.
 All Associate’s degrees consist of 96 quarter credits.

-The online Bachelor’s in Business Administration in Sustainability and Green Energy is taught through Virginia College, an affiliate of Ecotech.
+The online Bachelor’s in Business Administration in Sustainability and Green Energy is taught through New England College of Business, an affiliate of Ecotech.
 The Associate’s in Business Administration in Sustainability (or equivalent) is a prerequisite.
 The Bachelor’s degree usually takes two academic years.

 Ecotech’s Career Services assists students in finding employment after graduating.
 National accreditation is granted by the Accrediting Council for Independent Colleges and Schools (ACICS).